gingerskull/JoyCore-FW/README.md

 - Use unique joystick button IDs for each input
 - For encoders, always define A and B channels as consecutive entries
 - You can mix matrix, direct, and shift register inputs freely
-- Teensy 4.0's 3.3V logic is compatible with most 5V devices (check your specific components)
+- RP2040's 3.3V logic is compatible with most 5V devices (check your specific components)
-- The ADS1115 provides 16-bit resolution vs 10-bit for built-in analog pins
+- The ADS1115 provides 16-bit resolution vs 12-bit for built-in analog pins
 - Configuration is identical between branches - only hardware platform differs
+- RP2040's limited analog pins make ADS1115 more valuable for complex setups